Let’s have a brief conversation about my ex-wife, Beatrix.

-As such, my departure was full of ghosting and silence which created a great deal of emotional chaos for her and shame for me.
+As such, my departure was full of ghosting and silence which created a great deal of emotional chaos for Beatrix and shame for me.

-There was no empowering partings for her, just an empty bedroom, a note on the nightstand, and silence.
+There was no empowering partings for Beatrix, just an empty bedroom, a note on the nightstand, and silence.

-Her solution was to pursue answers from a man invested in emotional avoidance and lacking the skills and willingness to transform the conflict.
-As a result I often told K what she wanted to hear and not what I needed to say.
-Her life set the stage for her to shift her pain onto me, and being me, needing purpose and meaning, I picked her pain up and tried to fix it.
+As a result I often told Beatrix what she wanted to hear and not what I needed to say.
+Beatrix’s life set the stage for her to shift her pain onto me, and being me, needing purpose and meaning, I picked her pain up and tried to fix it.